COUN 101. Career Exploration. 1 Credit.

 COUN 555.
 Advanced Psychometrics.
 3 Credits.

 COUN 560.
-Supervision Theory and Technique.
+Supervision and Consultation Theory and Practice.
 3 Credits.

 COUN 561.
 Consultation Theory and Practice.
 2 Credits.